 On the north end of Lake Waconia, Sovereign Estate Vineyard & Winery welcomes trail riders to sample the wines, dine on bistro fare and unwind on the 50-acre estate.
 Three grape varieties—Marquette, La Crescent and Frontenac Gris—are grown in the vineyard, and tastings start at $5.
-Check the calendar on their website for live entertainment and other special events, including the grape stomp on Sept.
-5-7.
+Check the calendar on their website for live entertainment and other special events.

 From there, the trail continues along the lakeshore, past the Waconia State Wildlife Management Area, south of Goose Lake and into the town of Mayer.
 Have a beer or a burger at Knuckleheads Bar & Grill, or continue another four miles west alongside County Road 30, crossing over the South Fork of the Crow River and a pair of creeks before the trail’s end at the McLeod County border.